Training Programs

 Supporting a Neurodiverse Workforce

-Designed in collaboration with Olga Tennison Autism Research Centre, DXC, ANZ Banking Corporation and Untapped to close the gap in existing mental health training, tools, and processes in the workplace by being explicitly designed to support Autistic employees.
+Specialised workplace training created to close the gap in existing mental health training, tools, and processes in the workplace, by being explicitly designed to support Autistic employees.

-The ‘Supporting a Neurodiverse Workforce: A Mental Health and Well-being Online Training Course’ presents current, evidence-based information, and strategies about mental health and well-being for autistic individuals.
+The ‘Supporting a Neurodiverse Workforce: A Mental Health and Wellbeing Online Training Course’ presents current, evidence-based information, and strategies about mental health and wellbeing for Autistic individuals.

 By completing this 11-module training course you will learn: